 - My neighbor is very friendly. (neighbor come from “nigh bower”)

-Now, German has always had a soft spot for being annoyingly specific when it comes to talking about location.
-So on a boring winter day some Germans in a pub in Schwarzwald had a few beers and then an idea…
+Now, German has always had a soft spot for having more words with more specific meanings.
+And so on a boring winter day some Germans in a pub in Schwarzwald had a few beers.
+And with those beers came ideas…

-“Hey folks, we got these two variants nahe and nach… how about we make them mean different things?”
+“Hey folks, we got these two variants nah and nach… how about we make them mean different things?”

 “Hooray, specificity… but oh.
 Oh no, we shouldn’t.
 That would make it harder to learn.”

 ” * ”

 And then a laughter louder than the ocean echoed through the forest.

 Well, that’s where we once again run into one of the things German is most OCD about… speaking about location.
 Because nah(e) was (and still is) used to talk about a fixed location while nach is talking about a destination

 - “Wohin gehst du?”

 And I think you can already see the connection… going near a place really isn’t far from going to a place and soon nach was used in the sense of to that we know today.